LaPingvino/courier-badi/README.md

 ## Changelog

+**22 July 2023.
+Version 0.520**
+- Fixed the gaps in Italic.
+Corrected skew for Italic.
+Corrected position of Bahá'í star in Italic.

 **14 July 2023.
 Version 0.510**
 - Corrected the width of the merge so it is actually true monospace.
 Kinda breaks the catalan middle dot, not sure what to do about that, might add a ligature for that later.